 Adrenaline rising, anger and disappointment all rolled into one.

 You can imagine the rest of the story.
-“Stuff” really does happen, but with a little planning, you can avoid major slip – ups that may prevent you from achieving sound business growth.
+“Stuff” really does happen, but with a little planning, such as are offered on plannedascent.com/, you can avoid major slip – ups that may prevent you from achieving sound business growth.

 How serious is the problem?